Pickering, Ontario: Township of Pickering

 In the 19th century, several other small communities developed in the Duffins Creek watershed, within the Pickering Township.
 These included Whitevale, Brougham, Green River, Claremont, Altona, Greenwood, and Balsam.
 A few communities also developed in the smaller Carruthers Creek watershed, including Audley (now part of Ajax), Kinsale, and Salem.
 In 1849, the village of Dunbarton was established along the Dunbarton Creek.
 The Grand Trunk Railway reached the Township in 1856.

 Pickering was represented in the Mackenzie Rebellion of 1837.
 One of its leaders, Peter Matthews, had been one of the most prominent members of the community.
 In 1851, the Pickering Township was severed from the York County, and became a part of the newly established Ontario County.

 In the later decades of the 19th century, a fall in the demand for wheat led to economic decline in the primarily-agricultural township.
 The township lost over 40% of its population in the second half of the 19th century, and the decline continued in the first half of the 20th century.

-In the first half of the 20th cenutry, two new communities emerged in the Pickering Township: the cottage community of Pickering Beach and the self-contained community around the federal government-owned Defence Industries Limited Pickering Works munitions plant.
+In the first half of the 20th century, two new communities emerged in the Pickering Township: the cottage community of Pickering Beach and the self-contained community around the federal government-owned Defence Industries Limited Pickering Works munitions plant.
 Both areas are now part of Ajax.
 After the World War II, urbanization began in the southern part of Pickering, and later spread to other parts of the Township.